lantingli/SAS-vs.-R-vs.-Python/data-management.md

     score1 = (20*q1) +q2;
     score2 = (30*q1)+q2;
     end;
-    run;
+    run；
 ```

-1. Missing values
+## 9. Missing values

-\# when importing numeric data, R reads blanks as missing\(except when blanks are delimiters\).
+When importing numeric data, R reads blanks as missing\(except when blanks are delimiters\).
 R reads the string NA as missing for both numeric and character variables. when importing a text file, both SAS and SPSS would recognize a period as a missing value for numeric variables.
 R will instead read the whole variable as a character vector!

-\# SAS
+###   SAS

 ```
     data mylib.mydata;